phillipsry/hotcoffeydesign/README.md

-# hotcoffeydesign
+# starter-template
-Website for Hot Coffey Design
+This is a ready-made template for web projects.